dantrim/parquet-writer/docs/intro.rst

 with columns in their Parquet files following a simple JSON schema.
 With this information, the
-``parquet-writer`` library will know the precise pathways needed to write the user-provided data to the correct data columns with the correct structure without the user having to know any of the details of the C++ API of Apache Arrow or Apache Parquet.
+``parquet-writer`` library will know the precise pathways needed to be able to write the user-provided data to the correct data columns with the correct structure without the user having to know any of the details of the C++ API of Apache Arrow or Apache Parquet.